meghakhanna98/medical_lock_hospitals/README.md

 - committee_supervision (hospital_notes)
    - magistrate_oversight, committee, subcommittee_regular, subcommittee_irregular

-### Standardizations and Naming Rules (Applied in October 2025)

-- “India (British Burma)” and “India (British Burma)+G143” → standardized to Rangoon
-   - Duplicated station rows consolidated into a single canonical “Rangoon”; dependent rows in station_reports repointed
+### Recent Data Corrections (November 2025)

+**Geographic coordinate fixes:**
+- **Moulmein**: Corrected from Mumbai (18.98°, 72.83°) to Burma (16.49°, 97.63°)
+- **Bassein**: Corrected from Mumbai/Vasai (19.38°, 72.83°) to Pathein, Burma (16.78°, 94.73°)
+- **Peshawar**: Corrected from Hyderabad (17.40°, 78.46°) to Pakistan/Punjab frontier (34.02°, 71.52°)
+- **Nagpur and Kamptee**: Coordinates verified as correct in Central India

+**Station name standardization:**
-- “Seetabuldee” and “Sitabaldi” unified to “Sitabaldi (Nagpur)” with coordinates set
+- "Sitabaldi" and "Seetabuldee" unified to "Nagpur" with proper coordinates
-- Coordinates added/updated (WGS84) for: Tonghoo (18.9398, 96.4344), Jubbulpore (23.1686, 79.9339), Muttra (27.4924, 77.6737), Umballa (30.3752, 76.7821), Meean Meer (31.5484, 74.3602), Fyzabad (26.7730, 82.1458), Mooltan (30.1979793, 71.4724978)
+- "India (British Burma)" consolidated to "Rangoon" (standardized in October 2025)

+**Display improvements:**
+- Removed decimal formatting from whole number counts (e.g., 119.0 → 119)
+- Filtered empty data rows (showing only stations with actual women's data)
+- Default year set to 1873 (earliest data point) instead of 1879

-All changes were scripted with backups to archive/backups/ and are reflected in the live SQLite database.
+All changes are backed up in archive/backups/ and reflected in the live SQLite database.

 ### Geospatial Conventions